MASTERPLANNING

 PERFORMING ARTS

-At Kneeler Design Architects we aim to design performing arts spaces to maximise the opportunities for involvement.
-The design focus is not only on the performers and performing spaces, but also on providing excellent facilities to the back of house functions and support spaces .
+At Kneeler Design Architects, we aim to design performing arts spaces that engage performers and spectators alike.
+Our design focus extends beyond the performance space to encompass back of house functions and support spaces.

 View relevant projects